alx90/Multiprotocol/Readme.md

 			...
 		}
 	}
+	// #alx# if AUTOBIND is DISABLED and no binding operation is performed (by pressing the button etc) WAIT_BIND flag is raised
 	#if defined(WAIT_FOR_BIND) && defined(ENABLE_BIND_CH)
 		if( IS_AUTOBIND_FLAG_on && ! ( IS_BIND_CH_PREV_on || IS_BIND_BUTTON_FLAG_on || (cur_protocol[1]&0x80)!=0 ) )
 		{